backstage/backstage/docs/features/software-catalog/api.md

 The API surface consists of a few distinct groups of functionality.
 Each has a dedicated section below.

-{% note %}

-**Note:** This page only describes some of the most commonly used parts of the API, and is a work in progress.
+> **Note:** This page only describes some of the most commonly used parts of the

-{% endnote %}
+> API, and is a work in progress.

 All of the URL paths in this article are assumed to be on top of some base URL pointing at your catalog installation.
 For example, if the path given in a